nimanthag/ballerina-blogger-endpoint/README.md

 [OAuth 2.0 playground](https://developers.google.com/oauthplayground) to receive the authorization code and obtain the access token and refresh token).
 5. Click **Create**.
 Your client ID and client secret appear.
-6. In a separate browser window or tab, visit [OAuth 2.0 playground](https://developers.google.com/oauthplayground), select the required Google Spreadsheet scopes, and then click **Authorize APIs**.
+6. In a separate browser window or tab, visit [OAuth 2.0 playground](https://developers.google.com/oauthplayground), select the required Google Blogger scopes, and then click **Authorize APIs**.
 7. When you receive your authorization code, click **Exchange authorization code for tokens** to obtain the refresh token and access token.

 ### Prerequisites